Santander’s Cultivate Small Business

-Santander Bank’s Cultivate Small Business is designed to help early-stage entrepreneurs, especially Black, Indigenous, People of Color (BIPOC), working to build and sustain food-related businesses in diverse neighborhoods.
-ICIC is one of Santander’s four strategic partners in the initiative, which also include Babson College, CommonWealth Kitchen, and Latin American Economic Development Association (LAEDA).
+Santander’s Cultivate Small Business program is designed to help early-stage entrepreneurs, especially women, Black, Indigenous, and People of Color (BIPOC), working to build and sustain food-related businesses in diverse neighborhoods.
+ICIC is one of Santander’s strategic partners in the initiative, which also includes Babson College and CommonWealth Kitchen.

 “Participating in a program that provided such a thorough and detailed curriculum and content was one of the most fulfilling experiences and time well spent.
 Every topic was explored in a very open and honest manner.
 The issues that mattered most to construction businesses were highlighted on a consistent basis.
 The material shared with the class reinforced the subject matter and allowed us to take a deeper dive on our own time.
 The material is still available today as a valuable resource to us all.
 Every single class focused on key topics and matters that resonated.
 We were also paired with a mentor who I stay in touch with on a consistent basis.
 He provides constructive feedback and reassures me of the strength and stability of our operations.
 It is so important to have a person to voice opinions and concerns to.
 We now have the knowledge that can generate millions, so thank you ICIC and BFG for the great work you are doing for the small business community.”